 Rainwater Recycling & Filtering

-Recycling rainwater simply means using the water collected from the roof and using it for activities one would usually use reticulated water for.
-This could mean irrigation of a garden, use for the flushing of toilets and can even be treated so that it is safe for human consumption.
+Recycling rainwater simply means using the water collected from the roof and using it for daily activities.
+This could include irrigation of a garden, using it for flushing of toilets, washing vehicles, or water for the laundry.
+The water can also be treated so that it is safe for human consumption.

 Rainwater v.
 Stormwater